 It's also a good idea to periodically wipe down the foliage with a damp cloth.
 Cleaning away any dust not only gives the leaves a brighter appearance, but it allows them to breathe fully.

 Too much direct sunlight can result in fading colors on the leaves of Ctenanthe setosa 'Grey Star'.
 Provide the plant with a sheltered spot that gets bright but indirect sunlight to ensure the most dramatic foliage display.
 Too much shade can also result in diminished variegation and leggy growth.
+Place the plant in bright, in-direct light for best results.

 This houseplant requires a well-drained potting mix with good aeration to ensure the right combination of drainage and moisture retention.
 Add perlite to mix for good drainage.
 Use a mix with good nutrients, as this is important for a plant that has such large and colorful foliage.